Everything you need to know about our product install, setup steps, configuration and usage of various features

 (*4 See below for Bank Number Display).

-LIBRARY CONTROL ON PROG CHANGE
+LIBRARY CONTROL ON PROGRAM CHANGE

-Library Control On Prog Change [1] switch allows you to take control of your library patches with incoming program changes via MIDI or with the plug-in user interface DEC / INC buttons and Bank Number Display / Program Number Display menus.
+Library Control On Prog Change switch allows you to take control of your library patches with incoming program changes via MIDI or with the Editor user interface DEC / INC buttons and Bank Number Display / Program Number Display menus.

-NOTE #1: Patches are sent to the hardware on currently selected part when menu is used to change programs.
+Note #1: Patches are sent to the hardware on currently selected part when menu is used to change programs.

-NOTE #2: If the program change message is received from MIDI channel 4 and none of your parts are set to channel 4, no action will be taken.
+Note #2: If the program change message is received from MIDI channel 4 and none of your parts are set to channel 4, no action will be taken.

-NOTE #3: If the program change message is received from MIDI channel 1 and two or more parts are set to channel 1, no action will be taken.
+Note #3: If the program change message is received from MIDI channel 1 and two or more parts are set to channel 1, no action will be taken.
 Change the MIDI channel temporarily to different channel.

-PROGRAM CHANGE BUTTONS (*2)
+PROGRAM CHANGE BUTTONS

 – [1] button will change to previous program.